 As part of the assessment, you and your team members also had an opportunity to identify specific areas for the team to focus on in the interest of building trust.
-The number of people (out of 5) who selected each response appears in the corresponding box below.
+The number of people (out of 6) who selected each response appears in the corresponding box below.
 Note: You had the option to select all that apply.

-There would be more trust on our team if people: Reduced the amount of gossiping Were more forthright with information 3 Let go of grudges Readily apologized 3 Admitted their mistakes Spent more time together 2 0 Understood each other's working styles Shared professional failures and successes 2 0 Got to know each other on a personal level Would give credit where credit is due
+There would be more trust on our team if people:

+5 Reduced the amount of gossiping 2 Got to know each other on a personal level 4 Admitted their mistakes 1 Readily apologized 3 Let go of grudges 1 Spent more time together 3 Understood each other's working styles 0 Shared professional failures and successes 3 Were more forthright with information 0 Would give credit where credit is due